-Last year I bought a few faux pumpkins for my front porch, I always like to add a few faux with the real ones.
-When I unpacked them this year, one had a stem that had been pulled out.
-I was going to try to glue it back on, but decided to try to make it into a pumpkin flower holder (yes, that’s its official name) to add to my indoor fall decor.
+Last year I bought a few faux pumpkins for my front porch to add to the few real ones I get every year.
+When I unpacked them this year, some had a stem that had been pulled out.
+I thought about gluing them back on, but decided to try to make one into a pumpkin flower holder to add to my indoor fall decor.

 So, when I get an idea I just kind of just go for it with no real plan.
-Sometimes it works out, most of the time it doesn’t, but I’m happy to say that this one was a success!
+Sometimes it works out, sometimes it doesn’t.
+I’m happy to say that this one was a success!

-To start, I removed the pumpkin stem, put the mason jar on top of the pumpkin and traced it with a pencil to mark where I would cut.
+Then I put the mason jar on top of the pumpkin and traced it with a pencil to mark where I would cut.

 Next, I used the utility knife to cut out the top of the pumpkin.
-I had to go around a few times with the knife, and then I used a screw driver to loosen it up, but it came out rather easily.
+I went around the top a few times with the knife, and then I used a screw driver to loosen it up.
+I was able to pull the top out rather easily.

 After I removed the top, I could see that the pumpkin was filled with styrofoam beads.
 I emptied some of them into the trash and inserted the small mason jar into the hole.

 All that was left to do was to add my flowers.
-A few weeks ago, I planted a couple of hydrangea in my front flowerbeds and still had some beautiful flowers.
-I wanted to try to dry some, so I cut them off and added them to my faux pumpkin vase with a little water.
+A few weeks ago, I planted a couple of hydrangea in my front flowerbeds and it still had some beautiful flowers.
+I just cut some off and added them to my faux pumpkin vase along with a little water.

 I love how it turned out!

-The funny thing is that when I asked my husband to carry it inside for me so I could clean up my mess, he couldn’t believe that it was a faux pumpkin.
-He thought it was the real deal, but he also thought that I had just glued the flowers to the top of the pumpkin.
+My husband even thought it was a real pumpkin.
+When I asked him to carry it inside for me so I could clean up my mess, he couldn’t believe that it I used a faux pumpkin.
+Then again, he also thought that I had just glued the flowers to the top of the pumpkin.

 Are you a project planner or do you just go for it and hope for the best (like me 😉 )?